Deployment Guide

 This implies that these components be prepared beforehand.

-This repository contains automation which exists cover the required efforts for preparing the infrastructure components and consistently configure the App Suite application with the corresponding endpoints and credentials.
+This repository contains automation to cover the required efforts for preparing the infrastructure components and consistently configure the App Suite application with the corresponding endpoints and credentials.

 Covered components include